-While the Indian Patent Office has four branches (in Chennai, Delhi, Kolkata and Mumbai), there is only one outpost of the Design Office, in Kolkata.
+While the Indian Patent Office has four branches (in Chennai, Delhi, Kolkata and Mumbai), there is only one branch of the Design Office, which is found in Kolkata.
 Accordingly, design applications filed in the other three offices are sent to Kolkata.
 An electronic filing facility has also been introduced for the filing of new applications to register a design.
-All applicants or stakeholders can now file design applications online through the official portal of the Office of the Controller General of Patents, Designs and Trademarks (at www.ipindia.gov.in or www.ipindia.nic.in).
+All applicants or stakeholders can now file design applications online through the official portal of the Office of the Controller General of Patents, Designs and Trademarks (at www.ipindia.nic.in).
 The e-filing facility includes a comprehensive payment gateway which accepts electronic banking, as well as debit and credit cards.
-Users can also use their existing digital signatures (ie, the signatures used in trademarks and patents) for login and authentication purposes.
-Earlier this year, the Design Application Search Utility was also launched - this enables applicants to search for published design applications through a number of search inputs, such as application number, applicant's name, state and country, date of filing, publication date and name of article.
-Before this, published design applications could be searched for on the basis of the application number only.

-In order to file an application to register a design, the applicant must complete Form 1, which includes its full name, address, nationality, the name of the article, the class number and the address for service in India.
+The Design Application Search Utility also enables applicants to search for published design applications through a number of search inputs (eg., an application number, applicant's name, state and country, date of filing, publication date and name of article).
+In order to file an application to register a design, the applicant must complete Form 1, which includes its full name, address, nationality, the name of the article, the class number and address for service in India.
 The application may be signed by the applicant or its authorised agent.
 The following must accompany Form 1:

-- a fee of: - Rs1,000 (approximately \$20) for a natural person; - Rs2,000 (approximately \$40) for a small entity; or - Rs4,000 (approximately \$60) for any other type of entity; - four copies of the design; - a brief statement of novelty endorsed on each copy; - in case of a convention application, the priority documents; and - if the application is filed by an agent, a power of attorney.
+- a fee: - Rs1,000 (approximately \$16) for natural persons: - Rs2,000 (approximately \$32) for small entities: or - Rs4,000 (approximately \$64) for any other type of entity: - two copies of the design; - a brief statement of novelty endorsed on each representation sheet: - the priority documents, in case of a convention application; and - a power of attorney, if the application is filed by an agent.